seb-wilkes/FCC-ee/README.md

 Finally, there may be a more direct way using Pandas, but I extracted the TTbar emittance from the textfile using (line 15 is for the twiss output, but it shouldn't vary between files):
 `ex_o = float(linecache.getline(file_location, 15).split()[-1])*(182.5**2)`

+Any suggestions / comments, please don't hesitate to contact me.